Personal psychoanalysis in writing, drawing and painting

 18" x 14"

 oil on linen

-In January 2020, I decided to move to New York with my girlfriend after graduating SAIC from Chicago.
+In January 2020, I decided to move to New York with my girlfriend after graduating SAIC.
 During the unexpected lockdown due to the Covid-19, I devoted myself in recovery.
-By taming desires of my ego and cultivating power of the anima, I endeavored to discover a way to harmonize the balance of my psyche again.

 As a form of therapy, I produced roughly three drawings per day.
 I set my timer for 10 minutes for each drawing.
-This therapy became an intimate dialogue between myself and the unconscious.
+This practice became intimate dialogues between myself and the unconscious.
 After two months spent on drawings, I started to make paintings in order to develop a deeper dialogue.

 The Appearance, 2020

 42 x 32"